CNAG-Biomedical-Informatics/convert-pheno/README.md

 Current support:

 - `individuals` as the default BFF output entity
-- `biosamples` as first-class BFF output from PXF biosamples, FHIR Specimen, OMOP SPECIMEN, or mapping-file rules
+- `biosamples` as first-class BFF output from PXF biosamples, cBioPortal sample tables, FHIR Specimen, OMOP SPECIMEN, or mapping-file rules
 - `datasets` and `cohorts` synthesized from normalized `individuals`, with source metadata where supported

 Example: